jeremiahrose/typo/readme.md

 - Asks for confirmation before running any command
 - Written for `zsh` but should also work in `bash`
 - Can return a sequence of commands and knows how to pipe command output to itself to obtain more information
-- Can be extended and customised in natural language by adding text files to the `active_prompts` directory
+- Can be extended and customised in natural language

 ## Limitations
-- `gpt-4o` has its limitations, for longer prompts it sometimes ignores some instructions
-- The prompts could be revised to be shorter and more effective
-- Needs to be tested in Linux / Bash!
+- A Usage tier 2 or higher OpenAI account is recommended for best results.

 ## Installation (MacOS)
 1. `brew tap jeremiahrose/typo`